fghaas/five-is-fine/markdown/ignite.md

 deliver.

 <!-- Note -->
-And I hope we also agree that in no particular order, these five things should apply approximately equally to any manager.
-At least they’re my expectation of any manager, including of myself:

 * I want to care about the people working with me,
 * I want to understand where they are in their contribution to